hansi-b/manipuPom/README.md

 ```
 ```

-Notes about behavior
+Notes about behaviour
 - The script uses namespace-aware matching.
 It detects the default namespace from the root tag so it will match `artifactId` elements that live in the same namespace.
 - Matching of `artifactId` is exact.
-If you want case-insensitive or substring matching, the script can be extended with flags to alter matching behavior.
+If you want case-insensitive or substring matching, the script can be extended with flags to alter matching behaviour.
 - The `.bak` backup is created at `<pom-path>.bak`.
 If a `.bak` file already exists it will be overwritten.